deepgram/oss-repo-template/GITHUB_WORKFLOW.md

 git commit --amend
 ```

-After doing this, nmove onto the next step.
+After doing this, move onto the next step.

 ## 8. Create a Pull Request